MauMN/MauMN/README.md

 <p>I'm a Data Analyst from Argentina.
 I have an academic background in the biology field, particularly in neurobiology.
-    I'm currently researching and writing for my graduate thesis, wich consist in applying biologically plausible deep learning models to understand exactly under wich conditions the Grid Cells and Place Cells (certain type of neurons present in mammals used to navigate space) can emerge.
+    I'm currently researching and writing for my graduate thesis, wich consist in applying biologically plausible deep learning models to understand exactly under wich conditions the Grid Cells and Place Cells (certain type of neurons present in mammals and birds used for space navigation) can emerge.
-    Given that biology is a heavily data-centered field, i started analysing data as part of my university studies, and i inmediantly liked that part of that scientific method the best.
+    Given that biology is a heavily data-centered field, i started analysing data as part of my university studies, and i inmediantly liked that part of that scientific process the best.
     I took several courses on Data Analytics and learned various tools, and i'm applying that knowledge in different personal projects analysing different types of datasets, primarly with Python/R and SQL, but also with popular visualizations tools like Tableau and Power BI.
 </p>